masondow/mt_deq_arms_modulair_colocation/README.md

 # Montana DEQ - ARMS Modulair Collocation Project

 ## 📌 Project Overview
 This project assesses the accuracy of QuantAQ Modulair air quality sensors collocated with Montana DEQ's regulatory-grade PM2.5 monitors.
-The goal is to evaluate raw sensor performance, identify and understand sources of bias, and develop correction models to improve sensor agreement with FEM data.
+The goal is to evaluate raw sensor performance, identify and understand direction and magnitude of bias, and develop and assess correction models to improve sensor agreement with regulatory-grade data.

 The project supports the Montana Department of Environmental Quality’s Air Research and Monitoring Section (ARMS) and was conducted as part of a Master of Science in Business Analytics (MSBA) Capstone project.